 - Call the professionals.
 If you’ve tried the tips from above and you can’t seem to rid your space of mealworms, it may be time to get in touch with the professionals.
 Not only can the expert team at Assured Environments get rid of your mealworm infestation, we can find the root of the problem and keep them out once and for all!

-- Remove possible mealworm shelters like fallen leaves, compost, or old vegetation.
+- Remove possible exterior mealworm shelters like fallen leaves, compost, or old vegetation.

 - Keep your space clean.
 It’s especially important to keep dark, humid, and warm spaces neat.
 Thoroughly sanitize basements, warehouses, attics, and pantries, for example.

 If you’re struggling to get your pest problem under control, get in touch with Assured Environments today!
 We provide the best pest management services throughout New York and New Jersey.
-We can rid your space of mealworms and ensure they won’t come back!
+We can rid your space of mealworms and other unpleasant pests that can compromise your business.